AlexWorx/ALib-Class-Library/docs/pages/alib_mod_time.md

   standard library to be as formal as possible and its extraordinary quality in this respect is unrivalled by the library's of most other computer languages.<br>
-  However it is right and just a consequence to have libraries like \alib that morph such a formal and explicit API into one of many possible concrete use cases, of course limiting the original functionality.
+  However it is right and just a consequence to have libraries like \alib that morph such a formal and explicit API into one of many possible concrete use cases, of-course limiting the original functionality.

+The module and its functionality are considered essential and cannot be
+\ref alib_manual_alib_build "excluded from an ALib Build", unlike higher-level modules can.

+The module is accessed by including header \implude{Time}.

  \I{################################################################################################}
 # 2. Points In Time # {#alib_time_points}